NotSirius-A/Laser-Turret/README.md

 # Laser-Turret

 ## Description
-Arduino based, joystick controlled laser "turret".
-Also, with and LCD display tracking temperature of the laser diode and position (in degrees)
+It's basically a joystick controlled laser pointer with some basic features.
+On one of the walls there's an LCD screen that's displaying laser's current position in degrees and diode temperature.
+Laser is rotated through two connected servos, moving in either X or Y axis.
+Temperature is measured with a thermistor.
+Also, on the side, there's a potentiometer, which is used to control movement speed.
+Everything is managed by an Arduino Nano microcontroller.

 ## Video demonstration
 - https://youtu.be/r2ZQI_Ria-U